cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Developed by Jeffrey Young, Janet Klosko, and Marjorie Weishaar as an alternative to cognitive-focused techniques for personality disorders.
 * Based on emotion-focused or experiential methods.
 * Central concept is "Early Maladaptive Schemas," self-defeating emotional and cognitive patterns that begin in childhood and repeat throughout life, based on unmet core emotional needs.
-* 18 different schemas categorized into five broad schema domains: Disconnection and Rejection, Impaired Autonomy and Performance, Impaired Limits, Other-Directedness, and Overvigilance and Inhibition.
+* **18 different schemas categorized into five broad schema domains**:
+  - Disconnection and Rejection
+  - Impaired Autonomy and Performance
+  - Impaired Limits
+  - Other-Directedness
+  - Overvigilance and Inhibition.
 * Goal is to identify salient maladaptive schemas and heal them through diminishing memories, emotions, bodily sensations, and cognitions associated with them.

 **Schema Healing**

-* Schema healing involves diminishing all aspects of a schema: memories, emotions, bodily sensations, and cognitions.
+* **Schema healing involves diminishing all aspects of a schema**: memories, emotions, bodily sensations, and cognitions.
 * Treatment begins with assessment to bring salient maladaptive schemas into patient's awareness.
 * Understanding the origins of schemas in childhood is crucial.
 * Therapist serves as an ally against maladaptive schemas and a parental model for limited reparenting.